 Food systems research at the University of Vermont spans a broad spectrum of topics, disciplines, and colleges.
 You'll be able to find innovative work on the working landscape, value-added foods, the health of our communities, and much more.
-Below you'll find a few eamples of current food research at UVM, and if you want more information on projects not show below, contact Alison Nihart at firstname.lastname@example.org.
+Below you'll find a few examples of current food research at UVM, and if you want more information on projects not shown below, contact Alison Nihart.

 A Penny an Ounce for Health

-Dr. Rachel Johnson and Dr. Jane Kolodinsky research the health and economic effects of sugar-sweetened beverage taxes.
+Dr. Rachel Johnson (Dept. of Nutrition and Food Science) and Dr. Jane Kolodinsky (Dept. of Community Development and Applied Economics) research the health and economic effects of sugar-sweetened beverage taxes.
 Watch a recording of their webinar from February, 2013.

 A Bovine Question or Two

 Dr. John Barlow (Dept. of Animal Science) studies host‐pathogen interactions and the impact of infectious disease control interventions (e.g. vaccination and antimicrobial use) on cattle health.
 His work is motivated by practical concerns of the effects of dairy cattle health on food production systems.

 Dr. Binta Colley (College of Education and Social Services) — among other subjects — examines the kitchenroom as a place where students can be conscientized to understand how the food in front of them is connected, not only to their taste buds, but also to the environment (globally), nourishment, health and all of the other disciplines.
 She examines when and how children can make that connection.

 Do they eat their veggies?